KleinMisha/time-trace-tools/README.md

     Further explanation is provided below.
     Automated code formating using the `ruff` tool (VScode extension added as recommended)

-    Lower barrier for adding new code: Minimize coupling between different parts of the code (if not possible to completely eleminate) subdirectories are intentionally made to be python libraries (i.e. containing an `__init__.py` file) This is done as an additional insentive to make code as portable as possible.
-For example, a set of functions used to filter signals should be able to be used as a stand alone library in some unrelated project.
+    Lower barrier for adding new code: Minimize coupling between different parts of the code (if not possible to completely eliminate) subdirectories are intentionally made to be python libraries (i.e. containing an `__init__.py` file) This is done as an additional incentive to make code as portable as possible.
+For example, your code might only need the `data_io` part of this library.
-    Also, users wanting to make code just pertaining to their experiments can add their own folder/library in this way.
-    This way the 'less optimally written code' will hopefully be contained within this folder.

 3. **Make the code as modular as possible**